sibskull/synaptiks/README.rst

 Additionally xf86-input-synaptics 1.3 or newer must be installed and configured as touchpad driver.  synaptiks will not work, if the touchpad is managed by a generic mouse device driver like xf86-input-evdev.

+Please make sure, that any previous release of synaptiks is completely removed before this release of synaptiks.

 Installation